Did you know that you’ll soon be able to send money to your friends via Facebook Messenger? Find out how it will work here.

 Paying your friend back for that concert ticket is going to get a whole lot easier with the introduction of Facebook messenger payments.
 Already launched in the United States in 2015, there are reports a Facebook pay service is set to roll out in Australia in the near future.

-Working much like Apple Pay or Android Pay, Facebook Pay will let you send money to your Facebook friends without the need of your card.
+Working much like Apple Pay or Google Pay, Facebook Pay will let you send money to your Facebook friends without the need of your card.
 As Facebook Pay is likely to be modelled on the US version, we’ve outlined how this currently works in the US.

 How could I send money over Facebook?